hannessalin/hannessalin.github.io/README.md

 ## Education

-- Wrocław University of Science and Technology, PhD in Cryptography, <br>ongoing
+- Wrocław University of Science and Technology, PhD in Cryptography, - ongoing (expected 2023)
-- Umeå University, Master of Science (M.Sc.) in Mathematics, <br>ongoing
+- Umeå University, Master of Science (M.Sc.) in Mathematics, - ongoing (expected 2023)
-- Umeå University, Bachelor of Science (B.Sc.) in Mathematics, <br>2021
+- Umeå University, Bachelor of Science (B.Sc.) in Mathematics, 2021
-- KTH Royal Institute of Technology, Master of Science (M.Sc.) in Computer Science & Engineering,<br>2011 – 2012
+- KTH Royal Institute of Technology, Master of Science (M.Sc.) in Computer Science & Engineering, 2011 – 2012
-- KTH Royal Institute of Technology, Bachelor of Science (B.Sc.) in Computer Science & Engineering, <br>2008 – 2011
+- KTH Royal Institute of Technology, Bachelor of Science (B.Sc.) in Computer Science & Engineering, 2008 – 2011

 ## Software
 - Schemes